 Programmatic approach to training and continuous awareness raising: The project will significantly enhance its capacity development activities and will deepen and extend its awareness raising activities, so that growing understanding of the impacts of climate change will be accompanied by practical skills development that results in increased adaptive capacity and resilience.
 Continuous awareness raising of the project beneficiaries is important to make sure that the communities understand the need for the climate change adaptation strategies promoted by the project; this was identified by the MTR as an important step in the sustainability strategy.
-To this end, the project will (i) update the NCCCS, integrating key inputs and lessons learned, including CC/FS/GEN/NUT, and develop and implement an iterative awareness raising on the CC/FS/GEN/NUT through competitions, debates, etc. (output 2.1.1); roll out a roadshow on CC/FS/GEN/NUT nexus across the country (output 2.2.1); operationalise district action plans under the updated NCCCS (output 2.1.1).
+To this end, the project will (i) update the NCCCS, integrating key inputs and lessons learned, including CC/FS/GEN/NUT, and develop and implement an iterative awareness raising programme for NCCCS secondary stakeholders (output 2.1.1); (ii) incentivise innovative approaches to awareness raising on the CC/FS/GEN/NUT through competitions, debates, etc. (output 2.1.1); roll out a roadshow on CC/FS/GEN/NUT nexus across the country (output 2.2.1); operationalise district action plans under the updated NCCCS (output 2.1.1).

 The project will adopt a programmatic approach to training, with annual / regular refreshers and clear desired outcomes of training.
-Elements of this approach include: (i) developing a comprehensive training strategy to cover the ongoing capacity development needs of all three components and M&E, as one of the earliest project actions (output 2.3.1); (ii) ongoing training for LMS on operations and maintenance of the HPC, map rooms, NWP and climate modelling, enhanced S2S forecasting, IBF, agro-met advisories and LMCS (outputs 1.1.1, 1.2, 1.3.1); (iii) ongoing training for LMS on operations and maintenance of the HPC, map rooms, NWP and climate modelling, enhanced S2S forecasting, IBF, agro-met advisories and LMCS (outputs 1.1.1, 1.2, 1.3.1); (iii) ongoing training for LMS on operationalisation of the NCCS with annual refreshers and series of seminars (output 2.1.1); (iv) enhanced and strategic training for LMS Observers in the districts (output 1.3.1); (v) district-level annual refreshers on IACoV issues and approach, including CC-FS-GEN-NUT nexus (output 2.1.1); (vi) ongoing and systematic capacity development of district extension staff as ToTT across departments on CBPP, climate-resilient technologies and approaches, GBV and protection, CC-FS-GEN-NUT, etc. (output 3.1.2); (vii) training for climate change champions from different socio-economic backgrounds e.g. lead farmers, youth, CC/environment clubs at schools, lead herders (output 2.1.1); (viii) ongoing capacity strengthening for media on CC/FS/GEN/NUT (output 2.1.1); (ix) scaled out and enhanced training of teachers and non-formal institutions on climate change impacts, with training of scholars on climate-smart agricultural approaches such as homestead gardening using the keyhole approach, etc. (output 2.2.1); amongst others.
+Elements of this approach include: (i) developing a comprehensive training strategy to cover the ongoing capacity development needs of all three components and M&E, as one of the earliest project actions (output 2.3.1); (ii) ongoing training for LMS on operations and maintenance of the HPC, map rooms, NWP and climate modelling, enhanced S2S forecasting, IBF, agro-met advisories and LMCS (outputs 1.1.1, 1.1.2, 1.3.1); (iii) ongoing training for LMS and NCCC on operationalisation of the NCCS with annual refreshers and series of seminars (output 2.1.1); (iv) enhanced and strategic training for LMS Observers in the districts (output 1.3.1); (v) district-level annual refreshers on IACoV issues and approach, including CC-FS-GEN-NUT nexus (output 2.1.1); (vi) ongoing and systematic capacity development of district extension staff as ToTT across departments on CBPP, climate-resilient technologies and approaches, GBV and protection, CC-FS-GEN-NUT, etc. (output 3.1.2); (vii) training for climate change champions from different socio-economic backgrounds e.g. lead farmers, youth, CC/environment clubs at schools, lead herders (output 2.1.1); (viii) ongoing capacity strengthening for media on CC/FS/GEN/NUT (output 2.1.1); (ix) scaled out and enhanced training of teachers and non-formal institutions on climate change impacts, with training of scholars on climate-smart agricultural approaches such as homestead gardening using the keyhole approach, etc. (output 2.2.1); amongst others.